Canada – The True North (Making Of)

 After the 4th of July Yosemite trip (No drone filming as it’s a National Park).
 Myself and good travel buddies Matt and David went back to San Fran for a week.
 David was looking for a job, I was looking for a new Macbook Pro for editing and Matt had work!
 Matt kindly let me stay at his abode in West Oakland for the week so my drone backpack from GPC could be sent to his address.
 David also had to return to LA but managed to bring my missing drone battery to San Fran with him, again a huge thanks!
 I flew the drone a couple of times in and around the legal fly zones of San Francisco, it was important to get as many flights as possible so I had a vague idea of how to fly in Canada.

 I decided to do a solo drive from San Fran up-to Seattle using The Pacific coast Highway, this is a great scenic road that runs through the states of California, Oregon and Washington.
-Oregon and Washington are above California, you wouldn’t believe the amount of people that have never heard of or don’t realise their actual location.
-I swear most people outside of the USA think California just stretches the whole way up-to Canada.
+Oregon and Washington are above California, you wouldn’t believe the amount of people outside the States that have never heard of or don’t realise their actual location.
 Anyway those picturesque states provided a perfect setting for me to play with the drone and learn the controls.
 I just slept in the hire car the whole time, if I needed a wash I could easily find public wash rooms or failing that the sea!
 It was only for 6 days anyway.
 You can find hidden lay-bys on roads if your clever or use google street view.
 The best one I found was in Oregon, it was a cut into a hillside covered in Pines with a view right over the Ocean, you could see the milky way bright in all it’s glory, a memorable night for sure!

 Arriving in Seattle I caught up with old travel friends I met in the Philippines and also managed to get in a few last flights before catching the train for Vancouver, Canada.
 Thanks to Allie and her Gran for chauffeuring me around a bit!
 I had luckily met them in Canon beach Oregon, great people!